1943 Argentine Revolution: Political Forces

-The conservative National Democratic Party (PDN), supported mostly by the governments of the infamous decade, was unable to join the Democratic Union due to the opposition from the Radical Civic Union.
+The conservative National Democratic Party (PDN), supported mostly by the governments of the Infamous Decade, was unable to join the Democratic Union due to the opposition from the Radical Civic Union.
 Although the PDN gave orders to vote for Tamborini-Mosca, its exclusion from the anti-Peronist alliance facilitated its fragmentation.
 In some cases, as in the province of Córdoba, the PDN formally joined the alliance.
 The same year, a faction formed within the Radical Civil Union, the Intransigence and Renewal Movement, which adopted a position contrary to the Democratic Union and the radical factions that supported it (the unionists).

 Smaller parties also joined the Democratic Union: the Popular Catholic Party and the Center-Independent Union, as well as important students groups, employer groups, and professional groups (the Center for Engineers, the Lawyers' Association, the Argentine Society of Writers, etc.).

 The Democratic Union led unique candidates for the presidential formula but allowed each party to take its own candidates in the districts.
 The Radical Civic Union actually had its own candidates, but the other forces used various alternatives.
 Progressive and communist democrats established in the Federal Capital an alliance called Resistance and Unity that took as candidates for senators Rodolfo Ghioldi (Communist) and Julio Noble (Democratic Progressive).
-In Cordoba the alliance also included the conservative National Democrats.
+In Córdoba the alliance also included the conservative National Democrats.
 Socialists tended to submit their own candidates as well.

 Campaign

 Peronism, in whose marches women played an important role, proposed recognizing women's suffrage.
-The National Assembly of Women, chaired by Victoria Ocampo, who belonged to the Democratic Union and had long advocated for women's suffrage, opposed the initiate on the grounds that the reform should be carried out by a democratic government and not by a dictatorship.
+The National Assembly of Women, chaired by Victoria Ocampo, who belonged to the Democratic Union and had long advocated for women's suffrage, opposed the initiative on the grounds that the reform should be carried out by a democratic government and not by a dictatorship.
 The proposal ultimately failed to pass.
 Regardless, Perón was accompanied throughout his campaign by his wife Eva Perón, a new development in Argentine politics.

 During the election campaign the government passed a law implementing a Christmas bonus (SAC) along with other improvements for workers.
 Employers' associations openly resisted the measure, and at the end of December 1945 not a single company had paid the SAC.
 In response, the General Confederation of Labour declared a general strike, which employers answered with lockouts in large retail stores.
 The Democratic Union, including the workers' parties that joined it (the Socialist Party and the Communist Party), supported the employers' groups, who opposed the SAC, whereas Peronism openly supported the unions in their fight to guarantee the SAC.
-A few days later the unions secured an important victory, which strengthened Peronism and left anti-Peronist forces descoloadas, by reaching an agreement with management over the recognition of SAC, which would be paid in two installments.
+A few days later the unions secured an important victory, which strengthened Peronism and left anti-Peronist forces in an unpopular position because of their agreement with management over the recognition of SAC, which would be paid in two installments.